Easy-To-Use Welding Technology Shortens Welder Training and Reduces Rework

 Making welding power sources easier to use is one key to addressing the challenges faced by the welding industry, including the shortage of skilled welders, the need to get new welders trained and on the job faster, and greater pressure to improve productivity and reduce costs.

-For years, many technologies focused on simplified setup and ease of use have been incorporated in machines designed for the home hobbyist or do-it-yourself welder.
+For years, manufacturers incorporated technologies focused on simplified setup and ease of use in machines designed for the do-it-yourself welder.
 Now those solutions are migrating to more power sources used in industrial and heavy manufacturing applications, as those industries look for ways to address the welder experience gap and improve efficiency.

 So, what exactly does it mean that a welding power source is easier to use?
 Learn more about technologies that simplify setup, shorten training time and help even inexperienced welders produce high-quality welds.

 A simplified power source starts with easier setup.
 Previously welders had to input some parameters at the power source and some parameters at the wire feeder (or whatever interface is used at the weld joint).
 Today, more machines now put all controls on a single user interface.

 When every knob or button the welder needs to set up the process and control parameters is on the interface at the wire feeder, this eliminates the hassle of setting up parameters on two separate interfaces.
 The welder no longer needs to return to the power source to make changes.
 This single interface setup also streamlines MIG welding training time for new welders and saves time during welding.

 The displays on the user interface are also larger, making it easier for welders to read and understand the settings.
 Where displays previously used small digital screens and were often limited to a few letters in each word — requiring abbreviations — new larger LCD displays show full words and sentences.